How to Accurately Estimate a Web Design Project

 4. Add a margin of error

-Some times you will come in under budget, some times you will come in over.
+Some times your web design estimates will come in under budget, some times they will come in over.
 Including a margin of error in your estimate gives you some wiggle room if conditions change during the project, and gives the client a realistic range of what the final project will cost.
 We usually use a margin of +/- 15%.
 For example, if our final estimate was $10,000, our estimate will show a final total of $8,500 – $11,500.

 And that’s it, really.
 Now you have a number that will accurately account for the time needed to complete a project.
 Your estimate may seem high with all these markups, but it is far better to come in with a high estimate and deliver under budget, than it is to bid low and hit up the client for more money, or worse, pay for the overages out of your own pocket.